thalestav/thalestav/README.md

 ### 👣 Next Steps

-_Since you don't want to leave my profile just yet!
-Here are a few things you can do :_
+_It's not all folks! :rabbit: Here are a few things you can do :_

 1- Support me : (Give me your indication 💰) What do you think of have like your cool-legue @ wokr?😌 Just go to step 3...